-It’s an adrenaline-inducing sport and it is addictive -- and these days (unlike the past when climbing was almost exclusively outdoors), anyone can roll into a local rock gym, buy a pair of shoes, and start bouldering.
+It’s an adrenaline-inducing sport and it is addictive – and these days (unlike the past when climbing was almost exclusively outdoors), anyone male or female can roll into a local rock gym, buy a pair of shoes, and start bouldering.
 With indoor gyms, there is less of an obligation to climb outside all the while still being able to enjoy the iron pumping workouts and gratitude of sending a project that comes with climbing outside.
 That being said, many aspects of climbing are not available in rock gyms.

 Most so, multi-pitch sport climbing is seldom seen in gyms and thus, the tricks of the trade need to be learned outdoors and on a big wall.
 But how does one just start climbing their first multi-pitch route?
 Well, here are a few tips to help get you out of the gym and up on a big wall.
 Enjoy!

 What is multi-pitching

 Assuming that you and your climbing partner (see section 3) already understand the basics of sport climbing, the next progression in the sport would be multi-pitch climbing… But what is multi-pitch climbing?
 To put it in common terms, multi-pitch climbing is multiple pitches of a climbing route, and it can be from 2 pitches all the way up to 31 over pitches in the case of The Nose at El Capitan.
 What is a pitch?

 In terms of a multi-pitch route, it follows the same concept of climbing single pitch route, but instead of lowering the ground after completion, the top climber will fix a belay station to the anchors of the pitch they have just completed and belay their partner from the ground to meet with them at the top of the pitch.